 The research of Shaji Kumar, M.D., focuses on development of novel drugs for treatment of myeloma.
 Dr. Kumar's research team evaluates the in vitro activity of novel drugs that, based on their mechanisms of action, are likely to have activity in the setting of myeloma.
 Promising drugs are brought into the clinic through early-stage clinical trials in Phase I or II studies.

-Dr. Kumar also evaluates novel combinations of different drugs to identify synergistic combination which can result in better treatment responses and eventually better patient outcome.
-The work on drug development is complemented by an active program studying the disease biology.
-The focus is on the study of bone marrow microenvironment in multiple myeloma and how it influences the tumor cells, especially the increased bone marrow microvessels seen in myeloma.
-A better understanding of the disease biology allows identification of valid therapeutic targets and in turn development of novel drugs.
+Dr. Kumar also evaluates novel combinations of different drugs to identify synergistic combinations that can result in better treatment responses and eventually better patient outcomes.
+His work on drug development is complemented by an active program studying the biology of myeloma, with a focus on the study of bone marrow microenvironment in multiple myeloma and how it influences the tumor cells, especially the increased bone marrow microvessels seen in myeloma.
+His clinical research focuses on outcomes of patients with myeloma and amyloidosis, especially high-risk disease.

 - Multiple myeloma.
 Dr. Kumar conducts National Institutes of Health-funded research on translation of novel therapeutic targets in multiple myeloma as well as the role of cereblon pathways in myeloma.
 He also receives funding from the Multiple Myeloma Research Foundation to study the relationship between molecular profiles, treatment regimens for patients with multiple myeloma and outcomes.